ramchaithanya/SelfDrivingCar/CarND-PID-Control-Project-master/README.md

 #### P Control Effect

 Proportional control is proprtional to cross track error but in opposite direction.
-If we only use Proportional control,as mentioned in the udacity coursework the car overshoots as in the car weaves a lot and will go out of track after travelling some distance.The same can be seen in the below gif.
+If we only use Proportional control,as mentioned in the udacity coursework the car overshoots as in the car weaves a lot and will go out of track after travelling some distance.The same can be seen in the below gif.The only 'P' component value is set to -0.099

 #### Only 'P' Controller
 ![P](./Data/Only_P.gif)